Tim Stock, Director, OSU School IPM Program

-The mission of the OSU School IPM Program is to work with schools to improve pest management while reducing costs, workload, and the risks from pests and pesticides.
+The mission of the OSU School IPM Program is to work with schools and other stakeholders to improve pest management while reducing costs, workload, pests and pesticides.

 The ultimate goal of the Program is to protect the health and safety of students and school staff via sustainable and continual improvement of pest management in Oregon’s schools.